Frequently Asked Questions

 More introductory resources:

 The technical interview is meant to assess your preparedness to get the most out of the intense journey ahead and to contribute to our supportive community.
 We allow students to interview on-site or online, though we highly recommend students come on-stie if they live close to one of our campuses.

 Many of our students have CS degrees prior to joining Codesmith.
-While we do place an emphasis on computer science fundamentals that CS graduates may be familar with, the bulk of the program focuses on the invaluable industry preparation that computer science majors and employers both complain is missing from typical undergraduate programs.
+While we do place an emphasis on computer science fundamentals that CS graduates may be familiar with, the bulk of the program focuses on the invaluable industry preparation that computer science majors and employers both complain is missing from typical undergraduate programs.

 Yes - we have had many international students at Codesmith.
 However, depending on your visa length and status, you may find it hard to get hired in the US.
 Reach out to us via email and we can discuss your options.

 There is no lower or upper age limit on Codesmith applicants.
 We have had exceptional students under twenty and over fifty.
 Read more on what we look for in our applicants here.

 When we call Codesmith an intensive program we really mean it.
 We have designed the curriculum to provide the core components of a computer science degree and associated internships within the program.
 You complete 12 weeks of full time learning with 11 directly supported hours of learning and building each day, Monday-Saturday.